 According to a legend the black settlers disembarked from the ship and went up to a giant tree.
-They held a thanksgiving service under this tree, thanking to God for their deliverance to a free land.
-Now this tree is in the centre of Freetown.
+They held a thanksgiving service under this tree, thanking God for their deliverance to free land.
+Now this tree is in the center of Freetown.

 There are older stories about slave markets held under this tree – but there is also a contradicting story that the tree was planted by the freed slaves who brought it from America.

 It is assumed that this enormous tree is at least 500 years old.
 Wondermondo could not find any figures of its size – but Cotton Tree dominates above the surrounding houses and seems to be higher than 30 m.
 A bat colony lives in the tree.

 Symbol of Sierra Leone